powerlinks/api/source/includes/_dashboardapi.html.md

 ### HTTP Verbs

-The Powerlinks Dashboard API strives to use appropriate HTTP verbs to perform actions on our resources.
+The PowerLinks Dashboard API strives to use appropriate HTTP verbs to perform actions on our resources.

 verb   | description
 -------| -----------------------------------------------------